LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-16-rendering-abstraction-dev-diary-4.md

 ## Reworked Transform Class

 To support the hierarchical nature of the solar system, the `Transform` class was completely reworked.
-Previously, the class was mainly a wrapper for a OpenGL Mathematics (glm) matrix.
+Previously, the class was mainly a wrapper for a OpenGL Mathematics matrix (glm::mat4x4).
 However, this made it difficult and inefficient to break the transform class into its separate components, translation, rotation, and scale.

 So, to solve this, the class now stores these components: